 The Board requires directors receiving fees to own and hold a minimum number of shares of the Corporation or equivalent units equal to three (3) times the annual retainer for directors.
-With the increase in the annual retainer effective January 1, 2016 to \$150,000, the holding requirement in dollars is \$450,000.
+With the annual retainer, increasing in 2018 to \$175,000, the holding requirement in dollars is \$525,000.
+In 2017, it was \$450,000.
 Ownership may take the form of actual shares or equivalent units acquired under the 2013 DSU Plan.
 The value of any actual shares for this purpose is the market value or the cost of the shares, whichever is greater.
-DSUs are valued at the greater of the current share price and the amount of fees contributed to the plan.
+DSUs are valued at the greater of the current share price and the amount of fees contributed to the 2013 DSU Plan.
 The guideline holdings are to be acquired within five years of the director's appointment or any increase in the amount of the annual retainer, whichever is later.
 Table 9 shows each director's compliance with the equity ownership guidelines.
-All directors are in compliance.
+All directors are in compliance except Ms. Stephenson, who would have been in compliance but for the increase in directors' compensation in 2018.
+Furthermore, Ms. Stephenson has elected to have 100% of her director's remuneration paid in common shares.
+She will meet the share ownership requirement in 2018, well ahead of the five-year requirement.